-The demand for transport assets at growth and predicted demographic changes.
-This is also in line with the community expectation where paths, roads as well as footpaths maintenance and repairs have scored high as a priority for increased services by Council.
+The demand for transport assets at MCC will increase proportionally with the predicted population growth and predicted demographic changes.
+This is also in line with the community expectation where provisions of cycling or walking paths, roads as well as footpaths maintenance and repairs have scored high as a priority for increased services by Council.